chahuadev/chahua-code-animator/docs/en/PRESENTATION_MODE_STATUS.md

    - **Autoplay speed:** Controls how fast text is condensed and slides advance
    - **Summarisation strength:** Controls how aggressively bullet points are shortened
 4. Click **Play Animation** to launch the presentation window

+**Tip:** Workspace guidance now lives behind the **Show workspace quick start** toggle below the drop zone.
+Expand it whenever you need reminders about the `workspace/` folder locations (dev, packaged, user-data) in English or Thai.

 ### Navigation & Controls